 For the ranging session after the initialization setup handshake using the Public Advertising Poll Compact frame, Public Advertising Response Compact frame, Public Advertising Confirmation Compact frame and Public Start of Ranging Compact frame, the IdentityResolvingKey (IRK) shall be generated using the public addresses which are known to both the initiator and the responder(s) for the RPA_hash specified in 10.38.10.2.1 to use in poll, response and report frames.
 The IRK shall be generated by concatenating the initiator’s address (AdvAddr) and the responder’s address, RespAddr for one-to-one, or GroupID for one-to-many, where the MSBs are zero-padded to make 16 bytes, as shown in Figure 33.

+Note - Generating an IRK using public addresses is not intended to protect the privacy of a device.
+The primary purpose of using the IRK is to generate RPA_Hash for reuse in poll, response and report frames

 Comment index #511 in 15-24-0010-14-04ab-tg4ab-consolidated-comments-draft-c.xlsx